Tylenol and pregnancy: real-world safety, dosage, risks, and scientifically proven alternatives

 Other consequences of taking Tylenol in pregnancy

-It is also possible that Tylenol is responsible for the children of women who have taken this drug for at least 28 days during pregnancy, their children may suffer poor motor skills, something that does not occur in mothers who have not taken this medicine not once in your pregnancy.
-In addition, children may have a delay in walking, communication problems, language and, as I have mentioned before, behavior problems.
-The acetaminophen in Tylenol may be the cause of these problems.
+It is also possible that Tylenol may be responsible for the fact that children of women who have taken this medication for at least 28 days during pregnancy may suffer from poor motor skills, something that does not occur in mothers who have not taken this medication even once during their pregnancy.
+In addition, children may present a delay in walking, communication problems, language and as I mentioned before, behavioral problems.
+It is possible that the acetaminophen that Tylenol contains is the cause of these problems.

 Related to ADHD?